 2. PARTICIPATION AND ELIGIBILITY

 Each angler must be a member in good standing of the Collegiate Bass Trail of Texas.
-Each student angler is REQUIRED to be a member of B.A.S.S. in order to participate.
+Each student angler is REQUIRED to be a member of B.A.S.S. to participate as the CBTT is the B.A.S.S.
+National Championship qualifying trail for Texas.
 Participation is open only to members that are full-time students currently enrolled and are active members of their fishing club.
 Full-time students are deemed as taking 12 hours of classes in each semester of competition.
 If a student requires less than a full-time schedule to graduate, eligibility may be granted.
 A letter requesting eligibility must be provided before tournament registration deadline to be considered.
 Each club must be an official organization on campus with a minimum of two (2) members.
 Only one club from an institution is allowed.
 Each member is eligible for up to five (5) years of competition.

-For all regular season tournaments, tournament waters shall be off-limits on Monday-Thursday prior to the start of competition.
-Competitors must be off the tournament lake waters by 6pm on the day immediately prior to the start of the tournament.
-For the championship event, tournament waters shall be off-limits on Monday-Wednesday prior to the start of competition.
-The Thursday and Friday prior to the championship event shall be deemed as “Official Practice Days” and all tournament rules must be followed.
+For all regular season tournaments and the Championship, there will be no off-limits.
+Competitors must be off the tournament lake waters by 6pm on the day immediately prior to the start of any CBTT tournament.
 On competition day(s), anglers are prohibited from using electronic devices for the purpose of sharing fishing information.
 Cell phones may be used only in emergency situations during competition.
-On competition day(s), anglers may not solicit/intentionally receive information about locating or catching fish on tournament waters from anyone except other competitors via face-to-face contact only.
+On competition day(s), anglers may not solicit/intentionally receive information about locating or catching fish on tournament waters from anyone except other tournament competitors via face-to-face contact only.
 On competition day(s), teams may not follow a non-contestant’s boat or participate in the placing of markers by non-contestants or the practice of “hole-sitting” by anyone.
 Only competitors are allowed in tournament boats during tournament hours.
-The use of drones on Official Practice Days and during competition are strictly prohibited.
+The use of drones during competition are strictly prohibited.

-Each competitor/team must sign-up and check-in, in person on the Friday prior to each event to receive their boat number and/or attend a pre-tournament meeting.
+Tournament registration must be completed on the CBTT website, www.collegiatebasstrailoftexas.com, by the Wednesday, 3 days prior to each tournament.
+If you are competing in your first CBTT tournament, you must enter online by the Wednesday, 3 days before each tournament and complete the Release of Liability form found on the CBTT website and turn in to tournament officials at the Friday night registration located on the tournament itinerary.
+Each competitor/team must sign-up and/or check-in, in person on the Friday prior to each event to receive their boat number and/or attend a pre-tournament meeting.
+If one angler cannot make a tournament, his/her fishing partner may fish solo to retain AOY points (sign both anglers up).
 Time and place for each tournament check-in will be posted 2 weeks prior to each tournament on the tournament itinerary.
 Teams may also enter the optional Big Bass side pot during check-in.

 All competitors in a Collegiate Bass Trail of Texas sanctioned event are required to follow high standards of sportsmanship, courtesy, and conservation and to conduct themselves in a manner that will be a credit to themselves, the school they are representing, the Texas Collegiate Bass Association and its’ sponsors.
 Conduct not complying with these standards includes, but not limited to, the following: